 Setting running goals in the new year is a powerful way to keep runners motivated and accountable and provide structure for the entire new year.
 It’s difficult to stay motivated to do something hard if you don’t have a purpose.
 Goals give you purpose.

-“When we have a clear goal, it is much easier to lace up our shoes and get out there in the cold, dark weather.
-We tend to be more consistent with our training efforts and push ourselves to work harder when we have a goal in mind,” explains performance nutritionist Stephanie Hnatiuk.
+When we have a clear goal, it’s much easier for us to get out there and train.
+We tend to be much more consistent with our training and push ourselves to work harder when we have a goal in the pipeline.

-5 Steps to Accomplishing Running Goals
+5 Steps to Accomplishing your Running Goals

-Step 1: Take inventory.
+Step 1: Take Inventory

 To pick the right running goal for you, Dr. RT Hill, co-founder of The Stride Shop, advises runners to take a realistic inventory of their lives.
 Answer questions such as: